Intelligence · The Salon

 Problem escalation at 2am: “If a queer couple has an issue at 2am — a rude staff member, a front-desk incident, discrimination — what’s the escalation path?
 Who can they call?
 How do you handle it?”

-Visible representation: "Do you have staff who are openly LGBTQ+?
+Visible representation: “Do you have staff who are openly LGBTQ+?
 In leadership?
-It's not a requirement, but we ask to understand the culture."
+It’s not a requirement, but I ask to understand the culture.”

-Long-term commitment: "Is this a brand initiative or a property initiative?
-If the person who cares about this rotates out, does the work stay?"
+Long-term commitment: “Is this a brand initiative or a property initiative?
+If your GM who cares about this rotates out, does the work stay?”

-Properties that have thought about these questions get on the list.
-Properties that treat them as edge cases or special requests do not.
+Hotels that have thought about these questions get on the list.
+Hotels that treat the questions as edge cases or special requests do not.

 What We Don’t Accept as an Answer